Sam-Max/rcmltb/README.md

         - `API_HASH`: get this from https://my.telegram.org
         - `BOT_TOKEN`: The Telegram Bot Token (get from @BotFather)
         - `OWNER_ID`: your Telegram User ID (not username) of the owner of the bot

+   - Non mandatory variables:
         - `DOWNLOAD_DIR`: The path to the local folder where the downloads will go

-   - Non mandatory variables:
-        - `ALLOWED_USERS`: list of IDs of allowed users who can use this bot separated by spaces
+        - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission separated by spaces. `Str`
+        - `DEFAULT_MIRROR_DRIVE`: set a default drive from your rclone.conf. `Str`
-        - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces
+        - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces `Str`
         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)
+        - `UPSTREAM_BRANCH`: Upstream branch for update
+        - `DATABASE_URL`: Your SQL Database URL.
+Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
+Data that will be saved in Database: auth and sudo users, leech settings including thumbnails for each user. `Str`
         - `CMD_INDEX`: index number that will be added at the end of all commands. `Str`
-        - `UPSTREAM_BRANCH`: Upstream branch for update
         - `EDIT_SLEEP_SECS`: Seconds for update regulary rclone progress message.
 Default to 10
         - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent

    - LEECH
         - `TG_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium
         - `DUMP_CHAT`: Chat ID.
 Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/supergroup id.
-        - `USER_SESSION_STRING`: Pyrogram session string for mirrorbatch command and to download/upload using your telegram account (needed for telegram premium upload).
-To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session, you have to use with supergroup or channel not bot.
+        - `USER_SESSION_STRING`: Pyrogram session string for batch commands and to download/upload using your telegram account (needed for telegram premium upload).
+To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session, you have to use with supergroup not bot.
         - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`

    - MEGA